 Victims of reckless driving accidents may suffer injuries and multiple damages, particularly to their finances, if they have to undergo extensive medical treatment.
 If you were injured in an accident caused by a reckless driver, a New York reckless driving accident lawyer may help you file a personal injury claim or lawsuit against the at-fault driver.

 Morelli Law Firm wants to help you recover the damages you suffered in the accident.
-Call our team at (212) 751-9800 to learn more about how you might be eligible to pursue compensation for your losses.
+Call a New York car accident attorney at (212) 751-9800 to learn more about how you might be eligible to pursue compensation for your losses.

 Reckless Driving Is a Public Safety Concern